 The City provides composting for leaves and other yard waste to residents.
-Environmental Service crews pick up leaves curbside at least once in the fall and also pick up Christmas trees in January each year.
+Environmental Service crews pick up leaves curbside at least once in the fall.
 Residents can also take yard waste to one of the participating DPW drop-off sites.
 Yard debris, including leaves, grass, plants, tree trimmings, branches, and shrubs are accepted at the East End, Hazelwood, and West End drop-off locations.
 These sites cannot accept food waste.
 Yard debris should either be loose or in paper bags; plastic bags will not be accepted.
 Stones, dirt, rocks, manure, garbage, lumber, and food waste, will NOT be accepted.
 Proof of residency required.
 There is no charge for cars and SUVs, but a small fee is applied for trucks and vehicles with trailers.
 Please call 412-255-2773 for details and the hours of collection for each drop-off location.

 Addressing the amount of waste that you personally produce is one of the cheapest and easiest ways to reduce your environmental impact.
 Following the Reduce, Reuse, Recycle (3Rs) mantra is the recommended way.

 Reducing the amount of waste you produce is the most effective way to make a difference.
 After all, when you don't produce waste in the first place, you don't have to worry about throwing it away or recycling it later.
 Simple habit changes are key.

 - When Shopping